Positive Parenting Tips: A Dozen Ways to Improve Your Parenting Skills

 It might take time to find the positive alternative to what you don’t want your children to be doing but in the long run it will be worth it.
 This is the first of our dozen online parenting tips because the value of finding the positive opposite of the behavior we don't want can never be underestimated.

 Parenting Tip #2.
 Mean what you say and say what you mean!

 The second of our dozen online parenting tips is fairly straight forward.
 Simply put, children need to have limits that can be enforced by parents and that are appropriate for the child on the basis of his/her age and level of development.
 If we as parents can’t follow through on consequences or we enforce limits inconsistently our kids will be getting mixed messages.
 This only makes our jobs as parents more difficult.

 Keeping it simple is the best policy.
 Let your children know ahead of time what the consequence will be for a given behavior.
 Try to be consistent and follow through on the consequences you have stated to your children.
 Research indicates that maladaptive behavior in kids is often associated with inconsistent parenting, think about the consequences you have discussed with your kids and make sure its something you canfollow through on.

-Online Parenting Tips #3: Be aware of your body language and tone of voice.
+Parenting Tip #3: Be aware of your body language and tone of voice.

 You may think you need to be a buddy when parenting your child so you try to always be positive even when setting limits or maybe you like to think of yourself as the boss and you simply want compliance.
 When directing our children, an overly ‘buddy-like’ tone is unlikely to sound like a directive.
 I have heard parents up-talk (rasing pitch of their voice at the end a sentence) when being directive and this approach tends to sound more like a question or even mild begging.